swiss-territorial-data-lab/regbl-poc-intyearpolator/README.md

 ## Dependencies

+* Python 3.6 or superior

-List of Python packages (can be installed either by pip or conda) used:
+Packages can be installed either by pip or conda:

 * pandas 1.2.0

 * numpy 1.18.4

-* rpy2 (for now) 3.4.2

-One may expect that older and newer versions can work as well.

-R must be installed in your machine for now.

-R Version: 4.0.2 (or superior)
+* scipy 1.5.4